 Applicants must be an active APTA member and American Academy of Sports member.

-3. Sports Residency Acceptance: Selected candidates will receive notification early March.
+3. Sports Residency Acceptance: Selected candidates will receive notification in early March.
 Acceptance into the program is provisional pending the candidates meeting all conditions of employment with Twin Cities Orthopedics.

 For questions not addressed above or in the Detailed Information section, please send an email to the Sports Therapy Residency Director at [email protected].